Entity-Access/entity-access/README.md

     productID: number;

     // Create a column with default expression
+    // the expression will be converted to equivalent SQL
+    // for the target provider `NOW()` for postgresql and
+    // `GETUTCDATE()` for sql server.
     @Column({ default: () => Sql.date.now()})
     dateUpdated: DateTime;

     // create a column with empty string as default
     @Column({ default: () => ""})
     productCode: string;

+    // You can specifiy computed expression
+    // that will be converted to equivalent SQL
+    // for target provider.
+    @Column({
+        /* Certain providers might need length such as postgresql*/
+        length: 200,
+        computed: (p) => Sql.text.concatImmutable(Sql.cast.asText(p.productID), p.productCode)
+    })
+    readonly slug: string;

     orderItems: OrderItem[];
 }